Russia says drones damage Moscow buildings in pre-dawn attack, blames Ukraine

-KYIV, Ukraine (AP) — Russian air defenses stopped eight drones converging on Moscow, officials said Tuesday, in an attack that authorities blamed on Ukraine, while Russia continued a a relentless wave of daylight and nighttime bombardment of Kyiv that began Monday.
+KYIV, Ukraine (AP) — Russian air defenses stopped eight drones converging on Moscow, officials said Tuesday, in an attack that authorities blamed on Ukraine, while Russia pursued its relentless bombardment of Kyiv with a third assault on the city in 24 hours.

 The Russian defense ministry said five drones were shot down and the systems of three others were jammed, causing them to veer off course.
 It called the incident a “terrorist attack” by the “Kyiv regime.”